THE FALLS SEGMENT

 Scroll Down for Hike Description

 The Piney River Trailhead, which is the northern terminus of the Piney River Segment, will one day also be the southern terminus of The Falls Segment.
-This segment of the CT as yet has no designated route but will likely travel up Soak Creek Gorge past Hinch Mountain to Jewett Road to connect with the Grassy Cove Segment via a trail into Head of the Sequatchie, a distance of 13.4 miles estimated by on-the-ground scouting.
+The Falls Segment is under active construction as of 2016.
+The route up Soak Creek to Head of the Sequatchie is in the design phase with a distance of about 13.4 miles estimated by on-the-ground scouting.

-[2017 Update: The Falls Segment will be divided into two Sections: Head of the Sequatchie and Stinging Fork Falls.
+[2019 Update: The Falls Segment is divided into two Sections: Head of the Sequatchie and Stinging Fork Falls.
 In 2015 work began to bring the trail down off Jewett Road into Head of the Sequatchie.
-The CTSST has built an access road into the area and provide parking for hikers and other activities.
-A Ranger station is on site but regular operation days have not been established as of June 2017.
+The CTSST built an access road into the area and provides parking for hikers and other activities.
+A Ranger station is on site.
 Contact the CTSST office at 423-566-2229 for hours of operation.

 Meanwhile a roughly 2 mile trail comes off Jewett Road, descends into the valley near the ranger station and then ascends up limestone cliffs toward Hinch Mountain Road, Also known as FAA Road.
-After a short walk back on Jewett Road, the trail turns right – or south – back into the woods and begins to follow the mid-section slope of Hinch Mountain around to the south-west.
+After a short walk back on Jewett Road, the trail will turn right – or south – back into the woods and begins to follow the mid-section slope of Hinch Mountain around to the south-east.
 This trail was under construction as of 2017.

 Current Trail Description:

 Stinging Fork Falls Trail: The trail starts at the gravel parking area on Shut-in Gap Road.
-This 2 mile round trip trail is rated moderate and leads the hiker through a managed pine plantation into the 140-acre Bowater Stinging Fork Pocket Wilderness.
+(EL.
+1,734′ N 35* 42′ 45.89 W 84* 55′ 42.27) This 2 mile round trip trail is rated moderate and leads the hiker through a managed pine plantation into the 140-acre Bowater Stinging Fork Pocket Wilderness.